seqan/seqan3/doc/tutorial/sequence_file/index.md

 # Sequence files as views

 Since SeqAn files are ranges, you can also create views over files.
-This enables us to create solutions for lot of use cases using only a few lines of code.
+This enables us to create solutions for lots of use cases using only a few lines of code.

 ## Reading a file in chunks